 Ezel is a tiny town located in the state of Kentucky.
 With a population of 209 people and just one neighborhood, Ezel is the 387th largest community in Kentucky.

-When you are in Ezel, you'll notice that it is more blue-collar than most other communities in America.
-40.51% of Ezel’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Ezel is a blue-collar town, with 40.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Ezel is a town of service providers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Ezel who work in personal care services (26.58%), food service (17.72%), and maintenance occupations (15.19%).

 Ezel is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Ezel’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.